ash-sha/Predictive_Maintenance/README.md

 │   ├── interim           <- Intermediate data that has been transformed.
 │   ├── processed         <- The final, canonical datasets for modeling.
 │   └── raw               <- The original, immutable data dump.
-├── docs                  <- A default Sphinx project; see sphinx-doc.org for details.
 ├── models                <- Trained and serialized models, model predictions, or model summaries.
 ├── notebooks             <- Jupyter notebooks for analysis and model development.
 ├── references            <- Data dictionaries, manuals, and other explanatory materials.
-├── reports               <- Generated analysis as HTML, PDF, LaTeX, etc.
-│   └── figures           <- Generated graphics and figures to be used in reporting.
 ├── requirements.txt      <- Requirements for reproducing the analysis environment.
-├── setup.py              <- Makes the project pip installable for easy module imports.
-├── src                   <- Source code for use in this project.
-│   ├── __init__.py       <- Makes src a Python module.
-│   ├── data              <- Scripts to download or generate data.
-│   │   └── make_dataset.py
-│   ├── features          <- Scripts to generate features for modeling.
-│   │   └── build_features.py
-│   ├── models            <- Scripts to train models and make predictions.
-│   │   ├── predict_model.py
-│   │   └── train_model.py
-│   └── visualization     <- Scripts for exploratory and results-oriented visualizations.
-│       └── visualize.py
 ```

 ---